What is CGRP?

 - Alder Biopharmaceuticals (Eptinezumab ALD403)

 This is the first preventative treatment designed specifically for migraine patients which is very exciting.
-The positive results in preliminary studies should give you hope.
+The positive results in the studies should give hope to many.
 There are however a few important things to note:

 - It’s going to be expensive: Dr Peter Goadsby, one of the researchers on the projects has already been quoted saying that his will not be a cheap treatment.
 Monoclonal antibodies are the same type of treatment used in cancer and can be very expensive.
 Monthly injections in a clinic may also come with a cost.

 - They are delivered by injection.
 Which doesn’t suit many people and is not the easiest format to administer.

 - They are strong.
 The half life of ALD403 for example is 31 days.
 That means after 31 days after you’ve taken the treatment, 50% of the drug is still circulating and taking effect in your system.